ryhorowitz/cookbook/README.md

 ### Description

-A simple rails JS fullstack app that allows for users to sign up and store recipes.
+A Ruby on Rails application that allows for users to sign up and store recipes.

 ### Set up